siderolabs/coredns/notes/coredns-1.13.2.md

 and fix issues in secondary, nomad, and kubernetes.
 Cache and file plugins also receive targeted performance tuning.

+Deprecations: The GeoIP plugin currently returns 0 for missing latitude/longitude, even though 0,0 is a real location.
+In the next release, this behavior will change: missing coordinates will return an empty string instead.
+This avoids conflating “missing” with a real coordinate.
+Users relying on 0 as a sentinel value should update their logic before this change takes effect.
+See PR #7732 for reference.

 ## Brought to You By

 Alicia Y